mootoneu/xwing-quickbuild-cards/README.md

     - A dot (•) to indicate that the upgrade is limited
     - A force power symbol to indicate that the upgrade has force power tokens
 - To the right:
-  - A vertical "DUAL #" to indicate the card is part of a pair named #.
+  - A vertical "DUAL CARD #" to indicate the card is part of a pair named #.
 You must use both cards in your build.
+Note the costs are independent
 - At the bottom:
   - Faction icon
   - Card id (generated automatically, subject to change with future release)